razevedo/hoba-authentication/README.md

 GET .well-known/hoba/
 ------------------
-Gets all the endpoints information
+Gets all the information about the endpoints

 **Parameters**